 Cladding Designs to Help Style Your Home

-Exterior cladding not only shields the structure of a home from the elements and provides insulation, but it also makes a visual statement.
-Most of us are familiar with the various forms of traditional cladding, but when it comes to modern exterior cladding designs, the options extend beyond standard brick, or horizontally laid, external weatherboards.
+Exterior cladding not only shields the structure of a home from the elements and provides insulation, but it also makes a visual statement; cladding designs can help style your home.
+Most of us are familiar with the various forms of traditional cladding, but when it comes to modern exterior cladding designs, the options extend beyond standard brick or horizontally laid, external weatherboards.

 Today there is a huge variety of cladding styles available.
 These range from traditional timber and natural stone cladding to composite, brick, vinyl, aluminium, steel, concrete, ceramic, fibre cement, fibreboard, glass and metal.